uc-cdis/fence/README.md

 That command should output the full records for any registered OAuth clients.

-## Authentication and Authorization
+## Token management

+Fence utilizes OpenID Connect flow (an extension of OAuth2) to generate tokens for clients.
+It can also provide tokens directly to a user.

+Clients and users may then use those tokens with other Gen3 Data Commons services to access protected endpoints that require specific permissions.

-We use JSON Web Tokens (JWTs) as the format for our authentication mechanism.
+We use JSON Web Tokens (JWTs) as the format for all tokens.
 There are following types of tokens:

 - OIDC id token, this token is supposed to be used by OIDC client to get user's identity from the token content
 - OIDC access token, this token can be sent to Gen3 services via bearer header and get protected resources.